lamb203/M9A/docs/en_us/manual/introduction.md

 This function only switches the last account currently logged in (accounts beyond the third one will be ignored).
 After switching, you can continue adding tasks to run tasks with multiple accounts and configurations.

-## Off-Stage Performance: Twilight Chord
+## Outside Deduction: The Series Of Dusks

-（局外演绎：黄昏的音序）The most useful roguelike mode for farming credits.
+The most useful roguelike mode for farming credits.

 ### Fast Mode